Awarding Contracts by Bidding

 As provided for by statute, the District may cancel an invitation for bids if the Procurement Official determines that doing so is in the best interests of the District.
 When an invitation for bids is canceled in this way, the Procurement Official shall explain in writing the reasons for the cancellation and the District shall make that explanation available to the public for one year after the cancellation.

-As provided in the Procurement Policy Board regulations, an invitation for bids may be canceled by the District prior to the deadline for submission of bids when the District determines it is in its best interest.
+As provided in the Procurement Policy Board regulations, an invitation for bids may be canceled by the District before the deadline for submission of bids when the District determines it is in its best interest.
 If the District cancels an invitation for bids, the reasons for the cancellation shall be made part of the procurement file and shall be available for public inspection.
-The District shall then either re-solicit bids (using the same or revised specifications) or withdraw the requisition for the procurement item or items.
+The District shall then either re-solicit bids (using the same or revised specifications) or withdraw the requisition for the procurement item.